kyle-pena-nlp/unzipit2/README.md

 ## What is this?

-A one-off project.
-A pure clientside file decompressor that I was planning on turning into a ad revenue generating little one-page app.
-It WASM compiles a file decompression library.
-I built a pure JS F/E in front of that.
+An abandoned one-off project.
+The idea was to WASM compile a Rust library capable of compressing/decompressing all sorts of standard "zip file" formats.
+Then, build a one-page frontend app and do the file decompression purely clientside (because it's WASM).
+Got it working on a basic level, then did some investigation of the competition and realized that the SEO game was too competitive in this niche.
+Oh well!